1. WALK AND WRITE

 Group 2: Rebounding and counting baskets.
 This group needs to designate two people to keep track of how many baskets are made (two just to be sure the number is correct).
 Everyone else is rebounding balls and either handing them to people shooting or placing them in the basket.
 It will be fast and furious.
 They need to hustle!
 Group 3 should never be waiting for balls.
 If you have a TA, it’s a good idea to have them hang out over in this area and keep an eye on it while you are busy checking answers at the whiteboard.

 Group 3: Shooting balls into the basket as fast as they can!
 They earn one point for each made basket.
-We always play two rounds and the teams with the highest combined total from their two rounds wins!
+We always play two rounds and the team with the highest combined total from their two rounds wins!
 Toes need to stay behind the line and no leaning over, either!

 c.
 During play, you will be busy keeping one eye on the whiteboard so you can check answers off as soon as they are correct and one eye on the groups by the hoop.
 As Group 1 gets answers correct, put a star above the correct answers so students know to move on to a different card.
 As soon as all answers are starred, yell ¡Paran!
 Group 3 needs to stop shooting and Group 2 needs to report the numbers of baskets made to you.
 Write the number next to or under Group 3’s team name.
 Once done, have students help you take down the task cards and erase the answers.
 Hang up the new pile.